Brajesh970/find_vowels/README.md

 ```

 ## Usage
-TO use install it by adding it in gemfile like  `gem "find_vowels"` , then run bundle install.
+To use install it by adding it in gemfile like  `gem "find_vowels"` , then run bundle install.
 It is very simple to use.
 It returns the array of vowels present in the string.

 ## Example